 Savant Wealth Management is a largely Illinois-based firm that was launched in its current form in 1993 by Thomas Muldowney and Brent Brodeski.
 The firm grew out of Savant Planning Group, which was founded by Muldowney in 1986.
 Muldowney retired from the firm in 2016, and Brodeski, who remains CEO, recapitalized the firm with his own money along with investments from employees, family offices and other investors.

 The firm has been on an acquisition spree since then.
 Notable purchases include D3 Financial Counselors in 2018, which continues to operate under its own name, and, in 2021, the financial advisory firm AMDG Financial and tax and accounting firm AMDG Business Advisory Services.
-Currently, Savant Wealth Management has roughly 250 employees, about 100 of whom serve as investment advisors.
+Currently, the firm has roughly 250 employees, about 100 of whom serve as investment advisors.

-Additionally, Savant Wealth Management owns a subsidiary accounting firm, Savant Tax & Consulting, which primarily serves medical and dental practices.
+Additionally, the firm owns a subsidiary accounting firm, Savant Tax & Consulting, which primarily serves medical and dental practices.
 The firm also runs the Women’s Wealth Initiative, a series of educational events and services aimed at helping women build their financial future.

 While Muldowney has retired, Brodeski remains CEO of Savant Wealth Management.
 Brodeski is also co-founder and past president of Zero Alpha Group, an industry association, and co-founder of the Alliance for RIAs, an industry group that collectively manages close to $50 billion in assets.